 Congressman Schrader attended Cornell University where he received his BA in Government in 1973.
 He received his veterinary degree from the University of Illinois in 1977.

-Schrader is a member of the Blue Dog Coalition, New Democrat Coalition, for which he serves as a co-chair of the Affordable and Accessible Healthcare Task Force, and the only bipartisan working group in the House, the Problem Solvers Caucus.
+Schrader is a member of the Blue Dog Coalition, New Democrat Coalition, and the only bipartisan working group in the House, the Problem Solvers Caucus.